 That way, you can know when you should leave it alone and when you can interact with it.
 It’s also crucial to know this information because otherwise, you don’t know when the ideal time to feed them is.

-In this article, I’m going to go over everything you need to know about your tarantula’s sleep, activity, and more.
-Let’s get started.
+If your tarantula’s sleep is something you’ve been curious about, you’ve come to the right place.
+I’m going to go over everything you need to know about their sleep, activity, and more.
+Let’s dig in!

 Do tarantulas sleep?